A YouTuber’s Guide to Working With Brands - From Affiliate Marketing to Sponsorships

 In any case, before accepting brand deals, make sure that they’re fair.
 Unfortunately, some brands have started to exploit creators, offering deals that demand a lot of work in return for little compensation.

-To create more transparency, and help creators be paid more equitably, the app F*** You Pay Me was launched recently.
+To create more transparency, and help creators get paid more equitably, F*** You Pay Me was launched recently.

-Throughout the process, though, it’s important to stay authentic – to recommend only brands and products that you genuinely trust, and work with companies that treat creators equitably.
+Throughout the process, though, it’s important to stay authentic – to recommend only brands and products that you genuinely trust, and work with companies that treat creators fairly.

 That way, you’ll be able to generate a profit, help brands you believe in, and give a great experience to your audience.